awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

        --role-name AmazonEC2SpotFleetRole
    ```

-1. To detach the **AmazonEC2SpotFleetRole** managed IAM policy from your *AmazonEC2SpotFleetRole* role, run the following command with the AWS CLI:
+1. To detach the **AmazonEC2SpotFleetRole** managed IAM policy from your *AmazonEC2SpotFleetRole* role, run the following command using the AWS CLI\.

    ```
    aws iam detach-role-policy \